TedHusted/awake/awake.md/awake.md

 “Yes, I’ll help however I can.
 I think of Brent as a friend as well as a colleague.
 It’s all still a shock.”

 “We understand.
 I just want to confirm a few details to clarify the circumstances.
-Car accidents are very rare these days, and when they do happen, we investigate fully.”
+Car accidents are very rare these days, given all of the safety features in newer models, and when they do happen, we investigate fully.”

 Tate spoke up, “Mr. Geller’s self-driving car, a fairly new Stratos EV, went off the road between Murray and Sunnyvale.
 Was there anything going on at work that might have distracted Mr. Geller?”